History of Vilnius: Polish-Lithuanian Commonwealth

 After the Union of Lublin (1569) that created the Polish–Lithuanian Commonwealth, the city flourished further in part due to the establishment of Vilnius University by Stephen Báthory, King of Poland and Grand Duke of Lithuania in 1579.
 The university soon developed into one of the most important scientific and cultural centres of the region and the most notable scientific centre of the Grand Duchy of Lithuania.
 Political, economic and social life was in full swing there.
 This is among all proven by the Lithuanian Statutes issued in the 16th century, the last of which was still in force until the 19th century.

 Rapidly developing, the city was open to migrants from both East and West.
 In addition to old citizens, larger Jewish, Orthodox and German communities established themselves in the city.
 Each group made its contribution to the life of the city, and crafts, trade and science prospered.
-In the 17th century, Polish and Polonized elements achieved a cultural and likely numerical preponderance.
+In the 17th century, Polish and Polonized population began to dominate culturally and likely numerically.

 In 1610, the city was racked by a large fire.
 In 1655, during the First Northern War, Vilnius was captured by the forces of Tsardom of Russia and was pillaged, burned and the population was massacred.
 The death toll of around 20,000 included a large proportion of Vilnius Jews.
 The city's growth lost its momentum for many years, yet the number of inhabitants recovered.
 During the Commonwealth's decline, Vilnius became known as "Jerusalem of the North" - a major religion-cultural centre of Eastern European Jewry.
 In 1769, the Rasos Cemetery was founded; today it is one of the oldest surviving cemeteries in the city.